jhand502733-create/comp251-capstone/README.md

 Conclusion
-    This project demonstrates how multiple data structures and algorithms can be integrated into a practical system for solving real-world logistics .
+    This project demonstrates how multiple data structures and algorithms can be integrated into a practical system for solving real-world logistics problems.